Illustration of a skinny guy who's worried about diabetes and insulin resistance while bulking up.

 Lifting weights reduces all-cause mortality and helps prevent insulin resistance (study).
 There are a couple of reasons for that.
 First, lifting weights is a form of exercise, and exercise causes us to store less of our fat viscerally—to store less of our fat in and around our organs.
 And so, like other forms of exercise, lifting weights reduces our risk of developing insulin resistance.

 Second, when we lift weights, we burn through the glycogen in our muscles, allowing us to fill them back up with the sugar in our blood.
-Our muscles are a reservoir.
-Lifting weights drains that reservoir, allowing us to fill it back up again.
+Our muscles are reservoirs.
+Lifting weights drains those reservoirs, allowing us to fill them back up again.
 This is especially true when people do more reps per set and more sets per workout, burning through more glycogen.
 That makes hypertrophy training (aka bodybuilding) especially helpful.

 Illustration showing a man doing push-ups to build bigger shoulders.